-Ultimately though, the choice is yours and it can always be adjusted on the fly during a workout if you're finding the intervals too easy or hard.
+Ultimately though, the choice is yours and your FTP can always be adjusted "on the fly" during a workout if you're finding the intervals too easy or hard.